Gluten Free | Dairy Free | Nut Free | Vegan

 Leave to cool completely to room temperature.
 Cooling the sweet tea is essential because the SCOBY will be damaged in hot water.

-Add 1 cup unflavoured Kombucha from a previous batch and gently place the SCOBY to float on the top.
-The pale, smooth side of the SCOBY should face upwards with any yeasty strands hanging down.
+Add 1 – 2 cups unflavoured Kombucha from a previous batch (or the liquid with your new SCOBY).
+Gently place the SCOBY to float on the top.
+The pale smooth side should face upwards with any yeasty strands hanging down.
+Don’t worry if your SCOBY sinks because you’ll see a new SCOBY start to grow on the surface of your brew that will fill the width of the jar within a few days.

-Cover the jar with a cotton cloth and secure with a rubber band.
+Cover the jar with a cotton cloth and secure with a rubber band or tie.
+The fabric needs to be fine enough to exclude dust and insects, but also allow your SCOBY (which is a living organism) access to air.
 Leave at room temperature, out of direct sunlight, for approximately 7 days.
 (Leave longer in winter and less time in summer.)

 Decant your fermented brew into two 1 litre flip-top, glass bottles.
 Make sure you use quality, lead-free bottles that are designed to withstand the frizzy pressure.

-Keep one cup of the unflavoured Kombucha to use as the starter liquid in your next batch.
-If you’re not making a new brew immediately, place your SCOBY safely in this liquid in a glass jar, cover securely with a cotton cloth, and keep at room temperature away from direct sunlight until needed.
+Keep 1 – 2 cups of the unflavoured Kombucha in the bottom of your fermenting jar along with the SCOBY to use as the starter liquid in your next batch.
+If you’re not making a new brew immediately, leave your SCOBY safely in the liquid, cover securely with a cotton cloth, and keep at room temperature away from direct sunlight until needed.

-You might prefer to leave your finished brew without adding any additional flavour.
-Simply store in the refrigerator where further fermentation will be slowed until you’re ready to drink.
+You might prefer to drink your finished brew without adding any additional flavour.
+Simply store the flip top bottles of kombucha in the refrigerator where further fermentation will be slowed until you’re ready to drink.

 Alternatively, add flavours for a second fermentation (see below).

-Kombucha can be enhanced through a second fermentation with various fruit and aromatics added.
+Kombucha can be enhanced through a second fermentation with the addition of various fruit and aromatics.

 The second fermentation is the time to add colour and extra fizz, and experiment with your favourite flavour combinations.